 Material flow cost accounting - first step towards resource efficiency

-Material flow cost accounting (MCFA) is a method that has been standardized to meet ISO 14051 guidelines.
-It is the perfect first step to achieve maximum resource efficiency in your production process and focuses specifically on exposing inefficiencies and material losses.
+Material flow cost accounting (MCFA) based on ISO 14051 is the perfect first step to achieve maximum resource efficiency in your production process and focuses specifically on exposing inefficiencies and material losses.

 Highlights of the MFCA software

 In addition to classic cost analysis, which looks at cost per product, Umberto NXT MFCA identifies how much can be saved if material losses can be reduced or eliminated.

 With the MCFA method, costs are not merely allocated to the product itself, but proportionately to all material and energy losses.
 The use of this method helps to visualize the ‘hidden’ costs, which can often be even more than the pure production cost itself.

 Test Umberto NXT MFCA free of charge

 Just download your free trial version of our software for material flow cost accounting.
 You can test it for 14 days and start with a first analysis of your material efficiency.